vamsip26/web-intern-coding-challenge/readme.md

 			- With additional time to work on the design I would definitely look for a higher resolution background image with similar appeal.
 I would also like to gather additional "hands on" user feedback, and test the design on more smart phones, browsers and different screen resolutions.

     - **Functionality:**
 		- I decided to use jQuery for the similar CSS syntax, and API data simplicity.
 Since jQuery also makes working with JSON data so easy this improved my productivity.
 JQuery will make this site easier to change if needed in the future, and also easy to understand for new web developers.
 I used Flexbox for flow and arranging my design.
 Flexbox offers greater design control with less code and I find it very intuitive.
+I use the jQuerySession plugin so that I only store data for a single web session, and I make sure to clear the data with every search result.
 			- With additional time I would test my site on Opera, Android, and Blackberry browsers to make sure my Flex styling and JQuery are working properly.

     - **Testing:**